 The table in the questionnaire content section shows which year groups and participant types were asked each type of question.
 The questionnaire content varied by age so as not to over-burden younger pupils.

-Valid responses from sampled schools which could be used for analysis were received from:
+Valid responses from sampled schools which could be used for analysis are shown below: